Our office is open Monday through Friday, 8 a.m. to 5 p.m. Central Time.

 Posted: December 27, 2018

 Worm each doe the day she freshens.
 Birth hormones stir dormant worms into new activity.
 This is the best time to kill those worms.
-Then worm the does again in two weeks. _x000D_ _x000D_ Worm all the animals in the fall when they are brought in from pasture.
-Worm them again in two weeks, just as you do in the spring.
+Then worm the does again in two weeks. _x000D_ _x000D_ Worm all the

 Read more »